getappmap/appmap_swagger-ruby/README.md

 1. Computes a smart "diff" between the current revision Swagger and base revision.
 2. Prints this diff in a user-friendly format, suitable for inclusion in a pull request or issue comment.

 ## Installation

+1. Install Node.js.

+2. Install the `@appland/appmap-swagger` package from NPM.

+3. Install the `appmap_swagger` Gem.

 Add this line to your application's Gemfile: